ssfrr/libmanta/MantaOSC/README.md

-This is an example program using libmanta to build a simple OSC router, which sends OSC mesages in response to manta touches and receives OSC messages to control the LEDs.
+This is an example program using libmanta to build a simple OSC router, which sends OSC messages in response to manta touches and receives OSC messages to control the LEDs.

 Prerequisites
 =============